 Environmental Matters > Environmental Rules

 Under the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C.
 4331-4335, the Surface Transportation Board is required to examine the environmental impacts of many actions subject to the STB's jurisdiction.
 The Office of Environmental Analysis (OEA) is the office responsible for ensuring the STB's compliance with NEPA and related environmental laws.
-The STB's environmental regulations govern SEA's environmental review process and outline OEA's procedures for preparing environmental documents.
+The STB's environmental regulations govern OEA's, we are no longer a Section, but an Office (OEA).
+SEA's environmental review process and outline OEA's procedures for preparing environmental documents.
 These regulations are set forth at 49 CFR 1105 and are available here on the STB's Web site.

 Environmental Rules (49 CFR 1105)